 The agencies will price your desired itinerary and also give options from other airlines that meet the same timeframe but might have lower airfares available.

 No, the policy will not require you to purchase more expensive airfare.
-If you find an airfare that is $100 or more in savings – you can request an exception.
+If you find an airfare that is less, you can request an exception.
 The cost comparison with the agency must be an “apples to apples” comparison.
 An exception email from Travel Management Services will need to be included in your reimbursement request.

 Does the required use of the travel agencies extend to rental car and hotel?